Drag Me to Hell: Casting

 After completing the script and having the project greenlit, Raimi started casting the film.
 Elliot Page was originally cast for the main role of Christine, but dropped out of the project due to SAG strike-related scheduling issues.
-The main role eventually went to Lohman, who did not enjoy horror films, but enjoyed doing the stunts during filming.
-Stage actress Lorna Raver auditioned for the role of Mrs. Ganush.
+The main role eventually went to Alison Lohman, who did not enjoy horror films, but enjoyed doing the stunts during filming.
+Stage actress Lorna Raver would audition for the role of Mrs. Ganush.
 Raver was not aware of the specific nature of her character until being cast, stating that all she had read was "about a little old lady coming into the bank because they're closing down her house.
 It was only later that I saw the whole script and said, 'Oh my!'".
 To prepare for this role, Raver met with a Hungarian dialect coach and asked to have portions of the script translated into Hungarian.
 Raimi would later ask Raver to use some of the Hungarian words in the scenes of Ganush's attacking Christine.
 Dileep Rao, who plays Rham Jas, made producer Grant Curtis mildly hesitant in casting him, stating that during his audition "he was a little bit younger than he read in the script.
 But as we were looking at his reading, Sam said, 'There's no minimum age requirement on wisdom.'
 Dileep has that wisdom and presence on screen, and that's what made him right.
 Once he got on camera, he brought that shoulder for Alison to lean on."
 Many of the actors playing secondary characters in Drag Me to Hell have appeared previously in Raimi's films, including Joanne Baron, Tom Carey, Molly Cheek, Aimee Miles, John Paxton, Ted Raimi, Bill E. Rogers, Chelcie Ross, and Octavia Spencer.